dart-lang/site-www/src/content/language/functions.md

 }
 ```

-Notice how `nestedFunction()` can use variables from every level, all
+The `nestedFunction()` method can use variables from every level,
-the way up to the top level.
+all the way up to the top level.

 ## Lexical closures

-A *closure* is a function object that has access to variables in its
+A function object that can access variables in its lexical scope
-lexical scope, even when the function is used outside of its original
+when the function sits outside that scope is called a _closure_.
-scope.

 Functions can close over variables defined in surrounding scopes.
 In the
 following example, `makeAdder()` captures the variable `addBy`.
 Wherever the